faranalytics/scalability/README.md

 ```

 #### Create a `PortStream` adapter using the `createPortStream` helper function.
-This adapter will wrap the Worker threads `parentPort` in a `stream.Duplex` in order for it be used by *Network-Services*.
+This adapter will wrap the Worker thread's `parentPort` in a `stream.Duplex` in order for it be used by *Network-Services*.
 ```ts
 const portStream = createPortStream();
 ```